 The College is committed to the wellbeing of our students and staff.
 We recognise that everyone may need support from time to time with their mental health and wellbeing.

 Needing support doesn’t always fit into the 9 to 5 so we have pulled together a range of support services and links to guide you through.

-The College’s Safeguarding Team are here for you during this time and you can contact them via email Safeguarding@Southessex.ac.uk
+The College’s Wellbeing & Safeguarding team are here to support all our students and you can contact them via email Safeguarding@Southessex.ac.uk

 A member of the team will contact you and provide some support.
-Students and staff can also access the Safeguarding Team’s Moodle page where there are resources on a number of topics including mental health, e-safety and mindfulness.
+Students and staff can also access the Wellbeing & Safeguarding team’s Moodle page where there are resources on a number of topics including mental health, e-safety and mindfulness.

 Out of hours and closure periods

 We understand that mental health and well-being doesn’t fit with office hours and you may find you need support at any point in the day or night.
 Below are links for organisations where you can get support 24/7.

 Text the YoungMinds Crisis Messenger, for free 24/7 support across the UK if you are experiencing a mental health crisis.

 If you need urgent help text YM to 85258.

 Young Minds also offer a helpline for parents who are worried about their young person.
 Call the Parents Helpline: 0808 802 5544 (Monday to Friday 9.30am – 4pm, free for mobiles and landlines).